 Despite waves from the troposphere being instrumental in most of the dynamical variability seen throughout the stratosphere, fluctuations in the wave flux from the troposphere are not essential to obtain the variability.
 Indeed, the QBO arises mostly from the feedback between the waves and the mean flow rather than an oscillation in the wave sources and filtering within the troposphere (Anstey et al., 2022b).
-Likewise Hardiman et al. (2020) argue that, for monthly means, vacillations between the

-- 65 waves and mean flow can explain much of the sub-seasonal and interannual variability in the strength of the NH polar vortex.
+Likewise Hardiman et al. (2020) argue that, for monthly means, vacillations between the waves and mean flow can explain much of the sub-seasonal and interannual variability in the strength of the NH polar vortex.
 Teleconnections between the tropics and extratropics also feature in determining variability in the different regions with, for example, the strength of the NH polar vortex and likely occurrence of an SSW dependent on the phase of the QBO (Anstey and Shepherd, 2014).
-The reverse influence of the extratropics on the tropics was thought to be relatively weak (O'Sullivan, 1997) until two interruptions of the regular QBO cycles in recent years by waves from the extratropics (Newman et al., 2016; - 70 Osprey et al., 2016; Anstey et al., 2021) prompted a reassessment (Section 4.2).
+The reverse influence of the extratropics on the tropics was thought to be relatively weak (O'Sullivan, 1997) until two interruptions of the regular QBO cycles in recent years by waves from the extratropics (Newman et al., 2016; Osprey et al., 2016; Anstey et al., 2021) prompted a reassessment (Section 4.2).

 Advances over the last two decades have established that variability in the stratosphere can exert a powerful downward influence on the troposphere both in the extratropics (Kidston et al., 2015) and the tropics (Haynes et al., 2021), and on a wide range of timescales.
 This has fundamentally changed the traditional view that the relatively small mass of the stratosphere restricts it to a passive or weak dynamical role in surface climate and weather.
-Instead it is now generally accepted that variability together with improvements in its representation in global models (Gerber et al., 2012; Anstey et al., 2022a) will potentially bring benefits of more reliable climate projections (Gerber and Manzini, 2016) and more accurate predictions of surface weather (Butler et al., 2016; Domeisen et al., 2020a) and extremes (Domeisen and Butler, 2020).
+Instead it is now generally accepted that the dynamical coupling between the stratosphere and troposphere is two-way.
+Hence, a better understanding of stratospheric variability together with improvements in its representation in global models (Gerber et al., 2012; Anstey et al., 2022a) will potentially bring benefits of more reliable climate projections (Gerber and Manzini, 2016) and more accurate predictions of surface weather (Butler et al., 2016; Domeisen et al., 2020b) and extremes (Domeisen and Butler, 2020).